 Paul ensured that the smiley/sad logos were included in all internal communications so that they were visually consistent and appealing.

-A great way to build awareness and get employees to get used to the concept of analyzing days in terms of Good / It-could-have-been-better.
+It also gets employees used to the concept of analyzing workdays in terms of Good / It-could-have-been-better.

 - He made sure to use existing internal communication channels, such as newsletters.

 - He also stuck a bright yellow arrow on the wall next to the Celpax machine at the exit door, to remind people to press a button.

 Here’s another example of the internal communication at Wright Hassall, building on another HR metrics example:

 Paul’s day to day is all about ensuring that Wright Hassall is a great place to work.

 His focus is on creating a company culture where their people understand the vision, values and ambitions of the firm, and have the desire and talent to achieve these.